pinpinp9/BLOG/content/post/C-sharp2.md

 ---
 ## [SOLVED] Update image in microsoft access

-For beginners, it is not an easy task to deal with complicated data such as byte, binary, etc. This article will show an samply way of how to update such data in Microsoft Access.
+For beginners, it is not an easy task to deal with complicated data such as byte, binary, etc. This article will show an sample way of how to update such data in Microsoft Access.
 You also can adapt the code by yourself if you are working with a database.
 I assume that you are familiar with SQL command, and have some C# or Java knowledge.
 Firstly, I'll explain how to make the connection between both sides (MS ACCESS and VS CODE) and how can you convert raw data to binary.
 Then, you will be fine to insert such data into your backend.

 #####  C#- CREATE CONNECTION TO MS ACCESS